 DS was arrested in relation to an alleged assault.
 It was found that her arrest was instigated for the wrongful purpose of questioning her.
 DS lodged a claim for assault, battery and false imprisonment.
 The matter was settled.

 BA v NSW – False imprisonment, assault, battery

 Our client attended a police station to speak about an allegation, however, she was arrested and forced to perform a strip search.
 She was interviewed and then released.
 BA initiated proceedings for false imprisonment, assault and battery.
 The case settled.

 CYP – False imprisonment claim against Corrective Services

 CYP was sentenced to a term of imprisonment with Corrective Services receiving a warrant of commitment specifying his date of release.
 CYP was kept in custody for several dates after his date of release because Corrective Services had failed to note this correctly.
 We assisted CYP in suing Corrective Services with the matter eventually settled.
 Our client was appropriately compensated for the time he had been falsely imprisoned in jail.

-Claims against Security Guards
+Suing Security Guards

 EA v Commercial Supermarket – Client sues supermarket for false imprisonment

 EA was shopping for groceries at the supermarket where he taste tested some grapes.
 After paying for his groceries a security guard accused him of being a ‘thief’ before arresting and imprisoning him.
 We assisted EA in suing the supermarket for false imprisonment.
 The matter being settled outside of court with a monetary sum being paid to EA.